Eating Disorder Therapy

 You Are Not Alone

 We have years of experience treating adults, adolescents, and children struggling with Anorexia, Bulimia, Binge Eating Disorder, Other Specified Feeding or Eating Disorders (OSFED), Avoidant Restrictive Food Intake Disorder (ARFID), disordered eating, and related body image disorders at the outpatient and residential levels of care.
-Prior to starting the practice, Sarah has served in roles from primary therapist to director at one of the nations top eating disorder treatment centers.
-Sarah has completed the years of direct experience required and extensive training for approval as a Certified Eating Disorder Specialist (CEDS) and an Approved Supervisor through the International Association of Eating Disorder Professionals, which is presently the only nationally recognized certification credential for eating disorder clinicians.
-Additionally, all therapists at the practice are in process of obtaining their Certified Eating Disorder Specialist Certification.
+Prior to starting the practice in nyc, Sarah has served in roles from primary therapist to director at one of the nations top eating disorder treatment centers.
+Sarah has completed the years of direct experience required and extensive training for approval as a Certified Eating Disorder Specialist (CEDS) and an Approved Certified Eating Disorder Specialist Supervisor through the International Association of Eating Disorder Professionals, which is presently the only nationally recognized certification credential for eating disorder clinicians.
+Additionally, all therapists at the practice have years of experience providing eating disorder therapy in higher levels of care prior to private practice and are either currently certified as an eating disorder specialist or are in process of obtaining their Certified Eating Disorder Specialist Certification, and have received extensive training in treating eating disorders.
+You deserve to work with eating disorder therapists qualified and trained as eating disorder specialists.

 We Will Partner With You